panda-re/panda/panda/plugins/osi_linux/utils/kernelinfo_gdb/README.md

 - GDB 8 or above.
 This is needed for the GDB API to support `gdb.execute(to_string=True)`.
 - Python 3.6 or above.
 This is to support fstrings.
-- A kernel vmlinux file for linux 3.0.0 or later that is *not stripped*.
+- A kernel vmlinux file for linux 3.0.0 or later that is *not stripped and has debug symbols*.

 ## Where does this apply?